 Algorithmic Complexity Attacks

-The worst-case complexity of an algorithm is a theoretical construct.
-In textbooks and complexity analyses, it describes the maximum cost the algorithm can incur across all possible inputs of a given size.
+The worst-case complexity of an algorithm describes the maximum cost it can incur across all possible inputs of a given size.
 In security, worst-case complexity is an attack surface.
-If an algorithm has a worst case that is significantly worse than its average case, and if an attacker can construct inputs that trigger the worst case, they can exploit the algorithm to exhaust server resources with inputs that appear reasonable in size.
+If an algorithm has a worst case significantly worse than its average case, and if an attacker can construct inputs that trigger the worst case, they can exhaust server resources with inputs that appear reasonable in size.

-This category of denial of service is distinct from volumetric flooding and protocol exhaustion.
+This category is distinct from volumetric flooding and protocol exhaustion.
 The attack does not require high traffic volume.
 It requires knowledge of the algorithm being executed on user-supplied data and the ability to construct inputs that force the worst-case execution path.
 A single request, or a small number of requests, may be sufficient to consume server resources for an extended period.

 Regular Expression Denial of Service (ReDoS)

 Regular expression engines in most languages use Non-deterministic Finite Automaton (NFA)-based backtracking engines.
-These engines are convenient and support backreferences and lookahead assertions that pure DFA-based engines cannot handle, but they have a pathological failure mode: for certain patterns and inputs, backtracking causes exponential time complexity.
+These engines support backreferences and lookahead assertions that pure DFA-based engines cannot handle, but they have a pathological failure mode: for certain patterns and inputs, backtracking causes exponential time complexity.

 The Backtracking Explosion

 Consider the regex ^(a+)+\(` applied to the string `aaaaaaaaaaaaaaaaaab`.
-The NFA engine attempts to match the input.
 The outer group `(a+)+` can be satisfied in multiple ways: the inner `a+` might consume all the 'a' characters, or it might consume subsets, with the outer `+` iterating over multiple inner matches.
 When the final 'b' fails to match the `\) anchor, the engine backtracks and tries a different assignment of 'a' characters to inner vs. outer repetitions.

 Vulnerable Pattern Classes